 Our international team is headquartered in the US and our Asia team is based in Nepal.
 Our objective is to produce the largest impact with our funding.

-Janam joined RPN as an intern following the completion of her BS in Environmental Science.
-Her dissertation on the critically endangered Chinese Pangolin in the Kavrepalanchok district of Central Nepal gave her valuable understanding of the importance of community science and stewardship programs to long-term wildlife conservation.
-Janam is excited to work with RPN in achieving its vision and gaining more pragmatic knowledge and experience with landscape-level and community-based conservation.
+Janam joined RPN as an intern after completing her BS in Environmental Science.
+Her dissertation on the critically endangered Chinese Pangolin in the Kavrepalanchok district of central Nepal gave her an understanding of the importance of community science and stewardship programs to long-term wildlife conservation.
+She supports grant development, communications including news articles, curation of the RPN’s YouTube series Habre Guff-Gaff, report writing, and development of Impact Reports and Annual Reports.
+Janam is excited to work with RPN in achieving its vision and gaining more knowledge and experience with landscape-level and community-based conservation.

 Munmun pursued a bachelor's degree in Environmental Science from Tribhuvan University, Kathmandu.
 After graduation, she started her conservation journey as a volunteer assisting the zookeeper in the Central Zoo, Kathmandu.
 This experience enthused her love of wildlife.
 Five qualities paint her passion for wildlife: love, integrity, commitment, passion, and fun for nature preservation.
 She would like to make a call-to-action so others can join the endeavor, be involved, and work together towards advancing conservation.